sandulat/sandulat/content/blog/safely-persisting-vuex-store-in-local-storage/index.md

 emoji: 🔐
 ---

 If you're building a Vue front-end app, you're most probably using Vuex as your centralized store.
 Usually stores are being persisted in the local storage, since cookies have a max size of 4KB, so local storage is one of your only real alternative options.
-However, the majority of developers store data in local storage, in it's raw version (pure JSON).
+However, the majority of developers store data in local storage, in its raw version (pure JSON).
 Local storage isn't secure as a concept, so if you're persisting any of user's data there, you should encrypt it.

 ### Vuex Persist